 The activity of enzymes in the biological system and their selective nature have led to many biological catalysts being produced.
 Scientists are now working on several artificial enzymes being synthesized.
 In the coming days, the analysis of bio-reactions and their catalysts will serve as the basis for making wonders.

-Question 2: Explain the Most Important Properties of an Enzyme?
+What are the Most Important Properties of an Enzyme?